Monitor Brightness Test: What This Checks

 Best Brightness Settings for Room Lighting

 There is no single perfect brightness percentage because monitors, laptops, TVs, and phone screens use different backlights.
 In a dim room, lower brightness until black stays comfortable but the first few gray steps remain visible.
 In a bright room, raise brightness enough to keep the ladder readable without washing out the high end.
+In a dark room, a fullscreen black screen test is the quickest way to judge backlight glow at 0% signal before you trust the dark steps.
+One caution at very low brightness: many LED backlights dim by strobing on and off (PWM), which some eyes register as strain or headache — the PWM flicker test shows whether yours does.
 For precise work, a hardware colorimeter is the only way to measure real nits; this browser test is a fast visual calibration check.